tlevine/conveyor-belt/readme.md

 Create the various `REFINERIES` directies if they don't exist.

 Once that's all configured, run `conveyor-belt save` to perform a backup.
-`conveyor-belt save` retrieves the most recent database (maybe this should be the two most recent, at least for daily, in case the backup happens to be run right at the end of a day and some emails are late)
+`conveyor-belt save` looks through the local directory and finds the two most recent dates during which emails were backed up.
+(Maybe this should be the two most recent, at least for daily, in case the backup happens to be run right at the end of a day and some emails are late).
+Conveyor belt looks for new emails starting on these dates, and proceeds until the current date (If an email was sent after today, it is not backed up.)
+It adds these files to their respective databases and sends them to the various refineries.

 ### File organization
+A refinery is a directory with the following structure.
+It should not contain any files other than the ones that